kubedb/docs/docs/guides/elasticsearch/concepts/elasticsearch.md

 If not set, KubeDB operator creates a new Secret `{Elasticsearch name}-cert` with generated certificates.
 If you want to use an existing secret, please specify that when creating Elasticsearch using `spec.certificateSecret.secretName`.

-### spec.databaseSecret
+### spec.authSecret

-`spec.databaseSecret` is an optional field that points to a Secret used to hold credentials and [search guard](https://github.com/floragunncom/search-guard) configuration.
+`spec.authSecret` is an optional field that points to a Secret used to hold credentials and [search guard](https://github.com/floragunncom/search-guard) configuration.

 Following keys are used to hold credentials